pickhardt/PublisherJS/README.md

 The resulting project, Publisher, lets you hook in to variables with your own subscriber functions.
 This allows your functions to take action before or after the variable is read, set, or changed.
 It uses JavaScript getters and setters, and therefore won't work in older browsers.
 For best results, use Chrome or Firefox.

 It is intended as a proof-of-concept that may inspire something new.
 If you decide to use it in a real project, please contact me.
-I'd be interested in learning how its used.
+I'm interested in learning how its used.

 Example usage
 -------------